george-hawkins/arf-drone/cleanflight-settings/README.md

+TODO: the first part of below is just of technical interest - instead start with upgrading to 2.1.0, pasting in `parameters.txt` and then the appropriate LEDs file and then explaining what you get with this (_AUX1_ and _AUX2_ setup) and suggest that the reader calibrate their accelerometer.
+Perhaps add in something related to the batter monitor and https://github.com/cleanflight/cleanflight/issues/2951#issuecomment-332921466

+---

 The QX95 came with Cleanflight 1.13.0 and as this is too old a version for the modern configurator it dumped me straight into CLI mode on connecting.

 Cleanflight 1.13.0 doesn't support the `diff` command so I created a diff manually like so: